FeignClaims/cpp_conan_template/README_usage.md

 However, it is highly recommended to write a conan profile manually instead of depending on the detected one.
 In the profile, you can set information like the operating system, compiler or build configuration.

-For example, the following is my clang and gcc profile on MacOS m1:
+For example, the following is my clang and gcc profile on MacOS m1: (see more in [conan/profiles](conan/profiles))

 <details>
 <summary><code>_common</code> for common profile settings</summary>